holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.4 Interpreting the Constitution & Governance

 As a Partner of the Organization, you may use your reasonable judgment to interpret this Constitution and any Governance within the Organization, including how these apply within a specific situation, and then act based on your interpretation.
-You may also rely on an explicit interpretation given by the Secretary of any Circle that is affected by the Governance.
-However, in either case, the following additional terms apply:
+However, the following additional terms apply:

-#### 3.4.1 Secretary Interpretation Trumps
+#### 3.4.1 Secretaries May Rule on Interpretation

-If your interpretation conflicts with an interpretation ruling made by a Secretary, the Secretary’s interpretation trumps your own and applies instead, and you are responsible for aligning with it until any underlying Governance changes.
+If your interpretation conflicts with another Partner's, either party may ask the Secretary of any affected Circle to rule on which interpretation to use.
+Once a Secretary had made such a ruling, it trumps your own and you are responsible for aligning with it until any underlying Governance changes.

-#### 3.4.2 Super-Circle Interpretation Trumps
+#### 3.4.2 Super-Circle Secretary May Overrule

 A Circle’s Secretary may overrule an interpretation given by a Secretary of any Sub-Circle.
 If two Secretaries give conflicting rulings and one is from the Secretary of a Circle that ultimately contains the other Circle, then you are responsible for aligning with the interpretation given by the broader Circle’s Secretary.